Belloche/DraftShare/Journal.md

 4-23-21

 I added a register page to the login screen and added bootstrap styling to the forms so it looks a lot better.
 I want to add a little more bootstrap to the backgrounds of the nav and body so the colors look better, I need to add regex to the fields in register, and I need to add to the register servlet.

+4-25-21

+I added to the register page but the Servlet is Erroring